Pete Seeger: Hudson River sloop Clearwater

-In 1966, Seeger and his wife Toshi founded the Hudson River Sloop Clearwater, a nonprofit organization based in Poughkeepsie, New York, that sought to protect the Hudson River and surrounding wetlands and waterways through advocacy and public education.
+In 1966, Seeger and his wife Toshi founded the Hudson River Sloop Clearwater, a nonprofit organization based in Beacon, New York, that sought to protect the Hudson River and surrounding wetlands and waterways through advocacy and public education.
 It constructed a floating ambassador for this environmental mission, the sloop Clearwater, and began an annual music and environmental festival, today known as the Great Hudson River Revival.

-Reflection on support for Soviet Communism
+Reflection on support for Soviet communism

 In 1982, Seeger performed at a benefit concert for the 1982 demonstrations in Poland against the Polish government.
-His biographer David Dunaway considers this the first public manifestation of Seeger's decades-long personal dislike of communism in its Soviet form.
-In the late 1980s, Seeger also expressed disapproval of violent revolutions, remarking to an interviewer that he was really in favor of incremental change and that "the most lasting revolutions are those that take place over a period of time."
+His biographer David Dunaway considers this the first public manifestation of Seeger's decades-long personal dislike of socialism in its Soviet form.
+In the late 1980s, Seeger also expressed disapproval of violent revolutions, remarking to an interviewer that he was really in favor of incremental change and that "the most lasting revolutions are those that take place over a period of time".
 In his autobiography Where Have All the Flowers Gone (1993, 1997, reissued in 2009), Seeger wrote, "Should I apologize for all this?
 I think so."
 He went on to put his thinking in context:

 How could Hitler have been stopped?
 Litvinov, the Soviet delegate to the League of Nations in '36, proposed a worldwide quarantine but got no takers.
 For more on those times check out pacifist Dave Dellinger's book, From Yale to Jail ...
-At any rate, today I'll apologize for a number of things, such as thinking that Stalin was merely a "hard driver" and not a "supremely cruel misleader."
+At any rate, today I'll apologize for a number of things, such as thinking that Stalin was merely a "hard driver" and not a "supremely cruel misleader".
 I guess anyone who calls himself a Christian should be prepared to apologize for the Inquisition, the burning of heretics by Protestants, the slaughter of Jews and Muslims by Crusaders.
 White people in the U.S.A. ought to apologize for stealing land from Native Americans and enslaving blacks.
 Europeans could apologize for worldwide conquests, Mongolians for Genghis Khan.
 And supporters of Roosevelt could apologize for his support of Somoza, of Southern White Democrats, of Franco Spain, for putting Japanese Americans in concentration camps.
 Who should my granddaughter Moraya apologize to?
 She's part African, part European, part Chinese, part Japanese, part Native American.
 Let's look ahead.